 This is the quarterly 2018 Q3 criminal courts publication, and the statistics here focus on key trends in case volume and progression through the criminal court system in England and Wales, including statistics on the use of language interpreter and translation services in courts and tribunals.
 There is also information concerning the enforcement of financial penalties in England and Wales.

 The Crown Court information release is published as management information on the Courts and Tribunals Judiciary website.

-- In Q3 2017 the number of outstanding violence against the person cases decreased to 7,400, whilst continuing to have the highest volume of receipts, disposals and outstanding cases.
+- Outstanding violence against the person cases decreased to 6,700, whilst continuing to have the highest volume of receipts, disposals and outstanding cases in the Crown Court.

-- Total financial impositions have decreased by 12% in the latest quarter, mostly driven by the decrease in fines following one high imposition in Q2 2017.
+- Total financial impositions have decreased by 6% in Q3 2018, mostly driven by a decrease of nearly £7.4m in fines.

 Use of language interpreter and translation services

-- The success rate for completed service requests was 98% in Q3 2017, the same as the previous quarter.
+- The success rate for completed language interpreter and translation service requests remained the same at about 97%

 In addition to Ministry of Justice (MOJ) professional and production staff, pre-release access to the quarterly statistics of up to 24 hours is granted to the following postholders:

 Lord Chancellor and Secretary of State for Justice; Minister of State for Justice; Ministry of Justice spokesperson in the Lords; Lord Chief Justice; Permanent Secretary; Chief Financial Officer; Director, Criminal Justice Policy; Deputy Director, Criminal Courts Policy; Criminal Court Reform Lead; Jurisdictional and Operational Support Manager; Head of Analytical Services; Chief Statistician; Attorney General’s Office; 8 Press Officers and 11 Private Secretaries.